FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 2 - Entity Framework/README.md

 ```

-You need to add this references, at the top of Startup.cs file.
+You need to add this references.
+Copy and paste then at the top of Startup.cs file.

 ```cs